 Certain topics tend to be tested in specific ways.
 For example:

-- When common law marriage is tested (as it has been five times now since 1995), in general, the parties are not able to prove that a common law marriage exists.
+- When common law marriage is tested, in general, the parties are not able to prove that a common law marriage exists.
 It is difficult to prove the existence of a common law marriage, so usually, the parties fail.
-(The February 2017 exam was an exception where there was arguably a common law marriage.)
+(But, there has been an exception where there arguably was a common law marriage.)